Tofa language

-Tofa (Tofa: Тоъфа дыл Tòfa dıl), also known as Tofalar or Karagas, is a Turkic language spoken in Russia's Irkutsk Oblast by the Tofalar, an indigenous people of the region.
-Tofa forms a dialect continuum with the closely related Tuvan language, and shares many features with Tuvan.
+Tofa (Тоъфа дыл), also known as Tofalar or Karagas, is a Turkic language spoken in Irkutsk Oblast, Russia by the Tofalar, an indigenous people of Siberia.
+Tofa forms a dialect continuum with the closely related Tuvan language, and shares many features with it.
 Tofa is a critically endangered language, as classified by the UNESCO Atlas of the World's Languages in Danger, and recent estimates for speakers run from 67 to fewer than 40 individuals.
-Only 3 people can speak it fluently.